 Alyssa, a 15-year-old female, came to our office.
-Among her complaints was a rash on her face, trouble getting up in the morning, and cracking joints.
+Among her complaints were a rash on her face, trouble getting up in the morning, and cracking joints.
 Although these problems were moderate, they were not resolving on their own and she and her parents were very concerned that she might have Lyme Disease.
-They knew multiple people who had been diagnosed with Lyme and they live in a Lyme endemic area.
+In addition, they knew multiple people who had been diagnosed with Lyme.
+They also lived in a Lyme endemic area.

 The first thing Nutrition Response Testing revealed was low B-vitamins.
 Alyssa experienced considerable improvement in the whole food B vitamins.
-I did not do any laboratory testing for Alyssa (we could have run lab tests to diagnose this nutritional imbalance, but this would have added unnecessary time and expense in her case), but we see with both lab tests and Nutrition Response Testing that B vitamin deficiency is one of the most common nutrient imbalances.
+I did not do any laboratory testing for Alyssa.
+We could have run lab tests to diagnose this nutritional imbalance, but this would have added unnecessary time and expense.
+But we see with both lab tests and Nutrition Response Testing that B vitamin deficiency is one of the most common nutrient imbalances.

-We also had to handle Alyssa’s immune system, but the issue was not Lyme, but general immune system stress.
-Stress from a devitalized, processed food diet and our toxic environment allows chronic immune system issues to take hold for many of us.
-After about one month, the rash on Alyssa’s face completely cleared and her energy was 50% better.
-The cracking joints took two additional weeks to resolve.
+We also had to handle Alyssa’s immune system.
+But the issue was not Lyme, but general immune system stress.
+It makes sense that stress from a devitalized, processed food diet and our toxic environment allows chronic immune system issues to take hold for many of us.
+Then, after about one month, the rash on Alyssa’s face completely cleared and her energy was 50% better.
+And the cracking joints took two additional weeks to resolve.

 The importance of this case study is to demonstrate how Lyme Disease is both over-diagnosed and under-diagnosed.
-Both Alyssa and her mother had been told that Alyssa might have Lyme Disease.
-If she had been diagnosed with Lyme medically, Alyssa would have ended up on antibiotics, which were not necessary and would have likely caused harm.
-With the correct nutritional diagnosis and treatment, Alyssa not only recovered, but we handled issues that would have never been addressed had she been treated medically.
-We were able to avert a potential disaster and downhill slide for this young lady, and she now has a good health foundation upon which to live her life.
+For example, both Alyssa and her mother had heard that Alyssa might have Lyme Disease.
+But if she had gotten a Lyme diagnosis, Alyssa would have ended up on unnecessary antibiotics, which would have likely caused harm.
+In contrast, with the correct nutritional diagnosis and treatment, Alyssa not only recovered, but we handled issues that would have never been addressed with medical treatment.
+As a result, we were able to avert a potential disaster and downhill slide for this young lady.
+And she now has a good health foundation upon which to continue living her life.

 Let’s take a look at common symptoms of Lyme Disease side by side with different nutrient deficiencies: